AU-Master-Thesis/thesis/sections/3-methodology/study-1/architecture.typ

 // #note.kristoffer[talk about how ECS changes traditional design]

-#kristoffer[create figure explaining why ECS is cache friendly]
+// #kristoffer[create figure explaining why ECS is cache friendly]
 // #ref(<s.m.architecture>)

-#kristoffer[Make a remark about the similarities with relational databases and query synteax like SQL.
+// #kristoffer[Make a remark about the similarities with relational databases and query synteax like SQL.
 Also point out how the data is stored differently, to handle concern about cache friendlyness]

-data oriented design vs object oriented design

-node hierarchies
+// node hierarchies

-The #acr("ECS") architecture is not limited to game engines and simulations.
+// The #acr("ECS") architecture is not limited to game engines and simulations.

-is versatile

 // https://dl.acm.org/doi/10.1145/3286689.3286703